CyberShadow/btdu/README.md

 - Via package manager, if it is packaged by your distribution (see on the right).
 - Download a static binary from [the releases page](https://github.com/CyberShadow/btdu/releases) or [the latest CI run](https://github.com/CyberShadow/btdu/actions?query=branch%3Amaster).
+- Using Nix: `nix run github:CyberShadow/btdu` (or `nix profile install github:CyberShadow/btdu` for permanent installation).
 - Clone this repository and build from source (see below).

 Building
 --------

+### Using Nix

+If you have [Nix](https://nixos.org/) installed with flakes enabled:

+    nix build github:CyberShadow/btdu

+Or from a local clone:

+    nix build

+The binary will be available at `./result/bin/btdu`.

+For development, use `nix develop` to enter a shell with all dependencies available, then build with `dub build`.

+### Manual build

 1. Install [a D compiler](https://dlang.org/download.html).
    Note that you will need a compiler supporting D v2.097 or newer - the compiler in your distribution's repositories might be too old.